fiware-cybercaptor/cybercaptor-server/doc/InstallationAndAdministrationManual.md

 alerts-temporary-path=/root/.remediation/alerts-temp.bin # The path where the IDMEF alerts are temporary stored.
 ```

+More information about the parameters can be found in [CyberCAPTOR-Data-Extraction README](https://github.com/fiware-cybercaptor/cybercaptor-data-extraction).

 # Sanity check procedures

 ## End to End testing